Coinbird/couchdb_odata/README.md

 Be sure to paste the design doc directly from the source.
 Pasting from Raw github view seems to strip the `"` characters.

-Even though this was a really old repo, I was able to view the ddoc correctly in CouchDB 2.3.1.
+Even though this was a really old repo, I was able to view the ddoc correctly in CouchDB 2.3.1. http://localhost:5984/YOUR-DB-HERE/_design/odata/_show/odata_service/_design/odata

-Not sure if this still actually works, but intent is to use Tableau Public with CouchDB and the OData data source. http://localhost:5984/YOUR-DB-HERE/_design/odata/_show/odata_service/_design/odata
+Not sure if this still actually works, but intent is to use Tableau Public with CouchDB and the OData data source.
+However, I get "Bad OData format.
+Make sure you are using a URL that points to a valid OData Source."

 ## Original Readme text: